- Asthma & Allergy Foundation of America - https://aafa.org -

 • Wipe off pets before they enter your home

-• Showering after coming inside the home after being outdoors for a significant period of time.
+• Shower after coming inside your home after being outdoors for a long time

-1. Take allergy medicines and start treatment before tree pollen season starts in your area.
-Find out what time of year tree pollen starts to appear in your area so you can start allergy treatment at least two weeks before pollen season begins.
+4. Take allergy medicines and start treatment before tree pollen season starts in your area.
+Find out what time of year tree pollen starts to appear in your area so you can start allergy treatment at least 2 weeks before pollen season begins.
 Many over-the-counter medicines work well to control pollen allergy symptoms.
 They can also help eye, nose, and airway symptoms.

-1. Talk with an allergist about immunotherapy.
-There are two types: allergy shots and sublingual immunotherapy (SLIT) [15].
+5. Talk with an allergist about immunotherapy.
+There are two types: allergy shots and sublingual immunotherapy (SLIT) [14].
 This type of treatment may help give you long-term relief.
-If you have allergic asthma, your asthma action plan [16] may include some of these allergy treatments to help you keep your asthma under control.
+If you have allergic asthma, your Asthma Action Plan [15] may include some of these allergy treatments to help you keep your asthma under control.

 Allergy Medicine Guide